svanomm/svanomm.github.io/about.md

 # About Steven VanOmmeren

 I am an applied economist and data scientist with a passion for using quantitative methods to solve complex real-world problems.
-My research and professional work focuses on the intersection of economics, machine learning, and data science.
+My research and professional work focuses on the intersection of economics, statistics, and data science.

-## Background
+## Education

-My academic and professional journey has led me to specialize in:
+I graduated from the University of Chicago in 2020 with a BA in Economics and a BS in Mathematics.

-- **Applied Economics**: Microeconometric analysis with focus on labor economics, development economics, and predictive analytics
+I am currently pursuing an MS in Applied Economics at Boston College, expecting to graduate by the end of 2025.

-- **Machine Learning**: Advanced statistical learning methods for prediction and inference
+## Professional Experience
-- **Data Science**: Large-scale data processing, real-time analytics, and business intelligence
+Since graduating college in 2020, I have spent 5 years working in economic consulting, with most of my projects involving antitrust litigation, regression analysis, and damages estimation.
+I worked at Charles River Associates from 2020-2021, and have worked at BRG since 2021, both in the Washington, DC area.

 ## Research Interests